*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The controller for each console consists of a rectangular shape with a control pad and two buttons.
 There are also additional controllers like the bike handle controller and paddle controller.
 Sega also introduced 3D glasses known as Sega scope with this console.

 Even though it was competing against the NES it still managed to have decent sales.
-Including the current sales, the Sega Master System still managed to sell around 10-13 million units all over the world!
+The Sega Master System still managed to sell around 10-13 million units all over the world!